juztamau5/retro3/support/doc/plugins/guide.md

 ### Write code

 Now you can register hooks or settings, write CSS and add static directories to your plugin or your theme :)
-It's up to you to check the code you write will be compatible with the PeerTube NodeJS version, and will be supported by web browsers.
+It's up to you to check the code you write will be compatible with the retro3 NodeJS version, and will be supported by web browsers.

 **JavaScript**